 Résumés can be tricky documents to get right.
-Follow these guidelines, and you’ll be well on your way to a winning resume.
+Follow these guidelines, and hopefully you’ll soon be on your way to an interview or two!

 Proofread, proofread, proofread!
 Nothing looks worse on a résumé for a tech writing position than a grammatical mistake or a typo.
-Look over it forwards and backwards.
+Read through your résumé forwards and backwards.
 Have a friend proofread it.
 Have a professor proofread it.
-And then proofread it five more times.
+And then proofread it yourself five more times.

 Tailor it.
 Pay close attention to your audience.
 If you’re applying for a high-tech position, highlight your experiences with technology.
 What classes have you taken that would better qualify you for the position?
-Do you really need to include that babysitting job from six years ago?
+Do you really need to include your first part-time job from way back when?
 Tell them what’s going to matter to them.

 Never underestimate yourself.
 Know another language?
 Add it to your résumé.
 Familiar with a programming language?
 HTML?
 Random software applications?
 Add them, too.
 Just make sure to clearly indicate your level of expertise with the skills you add to your résumé.
 And be ready to talk about anything you include on your résumé.